adrianIvancica/adrianIvancica/README.md

 ## 	Hello, I'm Adrian, and here is my profile!
-Im an aspiring embedded engineer and have inspirations in hardware and software Graduated with a Bachelor of Science in Computer Engineering from the University of Miami
+Im an aspiring embedded engineer and have inspirations in hardware and software<br/>
+Graduated with a Bachelor of Science in Computer Engineering from the University of Miami<br/>

     🔭 I’m currently working on a Bootloader supported through an Arduino microcontroller and making my own LLM model